piotrbalut/smart-home/README.md

 **Scripts:**
 - [sds011.py](./external-scripts/air-quality/sds011.py) - reads PM 10 and PM 2.5 from Air Quality Sensor.
 Measurements are sending to to Home Assistant.
+---
+*Due to security reason, some automations and devices are hidden*